-- 3. Once the profile has been recalled, press and release the SET (S) button on the memory switch. - 4.
-Press and release button (1) or (2) accordingly.
+3. Once the profile has been recalled, press and release the SET (S) button on the memory switch.

+- 4. Press and release button (1) or (2) accordingly.
 "Memory Profile Set" (1 or 2) will display in the instrument cluster. - 5.
 Press and release the LOCK button on the RKE transmitter within 10 seconds.

-NOTE: Your RKE transmitters can be unlinked to your memory settings by following steps 1-5 above and pressing the UNLOCK button (instead of LOCK) on the RKE transmitter in Step 5.
+NOTE: Your RKE transmitters can be unlinked to your memory settings by pressing the SET (S) button, and within 10 seconds, followed by pressing the UNLOCK button on the RKE transmitter.